Kelly Clarkson: Studio Sessions

-Kelly Clarkson: Studio Sessions is the second concert residency by the American singer Kelly Clarkson, performed at the Colosseum at Caesars Palace in Paradise, Nevada.
-The residency commenced on July 11, 2025, and is set to close on August 15, 2026, consisting of 24 shows.
-This follows her Chemistry: An Intimate Evening with Kelly Clarkson (2023–2024) residency at the Bakkt Theater.
-The residency is produced by Live Nation.
+Kelly Clarkson: Studio Sessions was the second concert residency by the American singer Kelly Clarkson, performed at the Colosseum at Caesars Palace on the Las Vegas Strip in Paradise, Nevada.
+The residency commenced on July 11, 2025, and concluded on August 15, 2026, featuring 24 shows.
+This followed her Chemistry: An Intimate Evening with Kelly Clarkson (2023–2024) residency at the Bakkt Theater.
+The residency was produced by Live Nation.

 Announcements

 On February 6, 2025, Clarkson announced on her talk show she would return to the Las Vegas Strip for another residency, following her 2023 to 2024 run at the Bakkt Theater.
 Titled Kelly Clarkson: Studio Sessions – The Las Vegas Residency, the show will bring the "stage to the studio," as suggested by Clarkson.
 Following her announcement, Live Nation published eighteen dates from July to November 2025, to be hosted at the Colosseum at Caesars Palace in Paradise, Nevada.
 Following the announcement, Clarkson released her first independent single, "Where Have You Been" on her own record label, High Road Records.

 In the hours prior to the show's July 4 commencement, Clarkson announced she had postponed the first two concerts as a preventative measure to protect her voice.
 In response, Caesars Palace announced ticket holders could either request a refund or await to-be-determined rescheduled dates.
 During opening night, Clarkson addressed the postponement, telling the audience: "We can't help our bodies sometimes if we get sick, and that happens."
 On August 6, 2025, the remainder of the August concerts were postponed.
 In a statement, Clarkson revealed her ex-husband had fallen ill and cited the need to be "fully present" for her children.

 In November 2025, Caesars Entertainment announced the residency had been extended into 2026.
 The newly scheduled dates act as replacements for the concerts that were previously postponed.